 Batholiths—These are large masses of plutons (typically felsic) associated with the roots of mountain belts.
 The massive granite formations of Yosemite National Park and the Sierra Nevada Mountains are batholiths that were emplaced in the core of the Sierra Nevada when they formed millions of years ago and are now exposed by subsequent uplift and erosion.
 Batholiths and stocks are discordant intrusions, i.e. they cut across and through surrounding country rock.
 Fluid magmas may also intrude into near surface rocks by taking advantage of specific weaknesses in pre-existing rocks.

 Dikes—When magma follows a cross cutting weakness like a crack or fissure, the resulting cross-cutting feature is called a dike.
+Because of this, dikes are often vertical or diagonal relative to the rock layers that they intersect.
 Like batholiths, dikes are discordant intrusions.
 Dikes are important to geologists, not only for the study of igneous rocks themselves but also for dating and interpreting the geologic history of an area.
 The dike is younger than the rocks it cuts across and, as discussed in the chapter on Geologic Time, may be used to assign actual dates to sedimentary sequences.
 Dikes often can be dated using radioactive isotopes and help determine the age of sedimentary rocks.

 Sills—Magma may exploit a weakness between sedimentary layers by intruding between the layers. shouldering them apart and squeezing in between them.
 Such an intrusive structure is called a sill and is a concordant intrusion, i.e. it is parallel to the country rock.
 Sills are also important for the study of geologic history for they are younger than the sediment both below and above the intrusion.
 As seen above, radiometric dating of these igneous intrusions is an important method of relative dating sedimentary rocks.